naveenamp88/my-CV-page/README.md

 ## Participation in Courses, Webinars, and Workshops

+- Participated in 3 days National Level Workshop on Remote Sensing Image Analysis using Machine Learning Algorithms" Organized by the Amrita School of Engineering, at Amrita Vishwa Vidyapeetham, Coimabtore, August 6-8, 2025.
+- Participated in One-Day Workshop on “Inclusive Education Toolkit and Role of Artificial Intelligence in Inclusive Education and Assistive
+Technologies” held on 24th July 2025 jointly organized by Nottingham Trent University, United Kingdom and Indian Institute of Technology Palakkad, Kerala.
-- Participated in 5 days Anusandhan National Research Foundation Sponsored Workshop on Geospatial Intelligence:Applications & Challenges in the Big Data Era Organized by the Indian Institute of Information Technology Sri City, June 10-14, 2025.
+- Participated in 5 days Anusandhan National Research Foundation Sponsored Workshop on "Geospatial Intelligence:Applications & Challenges in the Big Data Era" Organized by the Indian Institute of Information Technology Sri City, June 10-14, 2025.
-- Participated in 5 days AICTE Training And Learning (ATAL) Academy Faculty Development Program on 6 DAY ONLINE FACULTY DEVELOPMENT PROGRAM ON
-“GENERATIVE AI: TECHNIQUES, TOOLS, AND APPLICATIONS” at National Institute ofTechnology Delhi from 03/02/2025 to 08/02/2025.
+- Participated in 5 days AICTE Training And Learning (ATAL) Academy Faculty Development Program on 6 DAY ONLINE FACULTY DEVELOPMENT PROGRAM ON “GENERATIVE AI: TECHNIQUES, TOOLS, AND APPLICATIONS” at National Institute ofTechnology Delhi from 03/02/2025 to 08/02/2025.
 - Participated in 5 days Short Term Course and Faculty Development Program on “Applications of Machine Learning Techniques in Sustainable Technologies (AMLST-2024)” held online from 24th Jan 2024 to 28th Jan 2024 organized by Department of Computer Science & Engineering and Electrical Engineering, National Institute of Technology Rourkela, Rourkela, Odisha, India.
 - Attended educational webinar on “Reviewer Roulette: Understanding reviewer behaviors and motivations to improve our responses” organized by LetPub Learning Nexus on August 23, 2023.
 - Participated in 5 days Short Term Course on “Security in Artificial Intelligence: Strategies and Best Practices” held online from 14th June 2023 to 18th June 2023 organized by Department of Computer Science & Engineering, Dr. B R Ambedkar National Institute of Technology, Jalandhar, Punjab, India.